 What about French Country makes it so casually elegant?
 I think it has a lot to do with the combination of two elements that you’d think would normally conflict: the classic lines and shapes of details in the furniture and accessories; and the informal, irregular, natural, distressed, antiqued or stripped finish of the very same pieces.
 Fancy form and informal finish intersect to create the perfect blend that is French Country.

 This being said, even the way you stage a room can be French Country in nature.
 The way you put all the individual pieces of a room together can be inspired by the concept of comfortable sophistication as well.
 A great starting point for a room, no matter the design style, is selecting the largest piece of furniture to be a statement piece in the room.
-In the conceptual dining space below that statement piece is the dining table.
-The table top is plain and simple while the ornamental harp-shaped legs provide lovely visual interest.
-Despite classic detailing on the table legs, the piece has a natural wood finish; and the legs were cut with an attractive imprecision.
-The large scale of the leg shape shows a new interpretation on classical form, because you’d typically expect this shape to be represented in a more delicate way.
-But here it is in this pleasantly and roughly cut natural oak wood.
+In the conceptual dining space, that statement piece is the dining table.

 Another major part of the room, the seating, is up next.
 It should both compliment and contrast with the details of the table.
 I love a good mixture of seating with the chairs at the ends of the table acting as accents.
-The end chairs have some subtle detailing in the legs that ties back to legs of the table.
-The backs of all the chairs have a classic silhouette, but the unexpectedly casual upholstery give them an unmistakably French Country twist.
+You can use chairs that have some subtle detailing in the legs that ties back to legs on the table.
+Or maybe the backs of all the chairs have a classic silhouette, but the unexpectedly casual upholstery give them an unmistakably French Country twist.

-Place some old world style accessories in a relaxed fashion on the table and in the display case.
-They don’t have to draw too much attention.
-They just quietly add atmosphere that makes the room feel complete.
+The décor you choose should draw inspiration from the rest of the major pieces in the space.
+Instead of wall art, set up a vignette with charmingly unique sconces and clocks.
+Or you could try to place some old world style accessories in relaxed fashion on the table and in the display case.
+They don’t have to draw too much attention, they can just quietly add atmosphere that makes the room feel complete!